voshawn/shawnvo/README.md

 5. **Staff Friday:** My ideal friday will be to sit in on the team demos, lead a productive staff meeting, and have a series of skip-level 1:1s in the afternoon.
 6. **Weekend Review:** Usually on a Saturday or Sunday, I will spend a few hours reviewing our KPIs and OKR updates to help me share context and prioritize the next week.

+In order for us to sync up our calendars, I would encourage people who report into me to have a calendar schedule that allows us to keep Wednesdays open for collaboration.

 ### Meetings
 Time is our most important asset.
 I am a firm believer in being prepared for meetings.
 If you can, please do as much pre-work as you can so the meeting is more productive.
 In addition, I expect that you are fully engaged (no slacking) and someone is taking notes.
 If you feel like this meeting isn't relevant to you, you can drop off.